 Will there be bugs?

-The west coast is significantly less buggy than the rest of Canada but you’ll still find some mosquitoes in the shady forest during the summer months like July and August.
-It doesn’t hurt to pack some bug spray if you normally use it.
-Wearing light colored, long-sleeved clothing is also supposed to help keep the bugs at bay.
+The west coast is significantly less buggy than the rest of Canada but you’ll still find some mosquitoes in the shady forest during the summer months like June, July, and August.
+It doesn’t hurt to pack some bug spray if you normally use it or, alternatively, bug attractant that you can spray on your hiking partner ;) Wearing light colored, long-sleeved clothing is also supposed to help keep the bugs at bay.
 Outside of the forest they are much less of an issue.